Nice try, Brian, but you get your own show, and you can go say that.

 Michael Fox is trying to affect the way people vote.

-Uh vote Michael Michael Fox entered the political arena.
+Michael Fox entered the political arena.

 Jerry Lewis doesn't.

-The Jerry Lewis Telethon is its own self-contained fundraising event that actually goes on all year.
+The Jerry Lewis telethon is its own self-contained fundraising event that actually goes on all year.

-I mean, to get that total that they have every year.
+I mean, to get that total that they have every year, they're raising money every day out there.

-Uh they put on the show every Labor Day weekend, but any politics in that show.
+They put on the show every Labor Day weekend, but any politics in that show.

 There's no politics in the muscular dystrophy movement.

-That's what's happening at the uh with with the stem cell debate, Michael Fox and these Democrat candidates, is a world of difference.
+That's what's happening with the stem cell debate, Michael Fox and these Democrat candidates.

-Well, you don't agree then that there's false hope in both of their tactics.
+Well, you don't agree then that there's false hope in both of their tactics?

-I mean, you that that was your question.
+I mean, that was your question.

-That's that's the huge difference.
+That's the huge difference.

 Okay.

-Nob nobody has to watch the telethon.
+Nobody has to watch the telethon.

 But he, you know, Jerry Lewis doesn't say, I am above reproach.